 “Ourglass” Sculpture by Dean Ruck

 Do you see an artistic version of an hourglass in this mirrored sculpture created by Dean Ruck, an exclamation point or something else?
-Dean Ruck’s name for the sculptural piece was “Ourglass” and that title could have a number of meanings.
+Dean Ruck’s name for the sculptural piece was “Ourglass,” and that title could have several meanings.

-This fifteen foot high sculpture reflected fractured images of our city on the esplanade of Heights Boulevard in Houston.
-Angled mirrors depicted the sky, shafts of sunlight, nearby trees, passing vehicles and passersby who got close enough to have their own figure appear in the numerous small mirrors making up this dramatic eye catching piece of art.
+This fifteen-foot high sculpture reflected fractured images of our city on the esplanade of Heights Boulevard in Houston.
+Angled mirrors depicted the sky, shafts of sunlight, nearby trees, passing vehicles and passersby who got close enough to have their figure appear in the numerous small mirrors making up this dramatic, eye-catching piece of art.

-The dazzling sculpture along with the 7 others in this temporary “True North” exhibit was in place for 9 months until November 4, 2014 when the exhibit ended.
-“Ourglass” was for sale at a price of $20,000.
+The dazzling sculpture along with the seven others in this temporary “True North” exhibit was in place for nine months until November 4, 2014, when the display ended.
+“Ourglass” was for sale for $20,000.

 I can well imagine this pretty reflective piece of sculptural art residing nicely in someone’s yard if it is large enough or in another public space.

-Famous artists like Matisse; Rodin and Miro just to name a few have produced eye catching sculptures which can be found in this outdoor and public space.
+Famous artists like Matisse; Rodin and Miro, to name a few have produced eye-catching sculptures which are in this outdoor and public space.
 There is no admission charge to wander through the Lillie and Hugh Roy Cullen Sculpture Garden.
-Everyone can enjoy the special ambiance.
+Everyone can enjoy the unique ambiance.

-Dean Ruck is currently employed at the University of Houston as a senior project manager with Facilities Planning and Construction.
+Dean Ruck currently works at the University of Houston as a senior project manager with Facilities Planning and Construction.
 He also maintains his successful artistic career.